MyriamKuhn/billet-jo/README.md

 The API is documented with Swagger and is always up-to-date.

-Swagger Documentation is available here:
+Full Documentation is available here:
 [https://api-jo2024.mkcodecreations.dev/](https://api-jo2024.mkcodecreations.dev/)

 ---